 Before I give you the Top 10 BTS Songs of All Time, I would like to state that all of BTS songs are perfect in their own ways – most especially the messages in them.

 This list is a personal choice I made as an ARMY.
 It is not solely based on number of record sales, ranking in Billboard, or any other chart, or number of awards.
-My choices were based on the songs that has significantly affected me the most.
+My choices were based on the songs that have significantly affected me the most.

 These are my personal choices based on what I think are the Best BTS Songs for myself.
 So, if you do not agree with my choices, you can leave a comment below by recommending your own song, and why you consider it as one of the Top 10 BTS Songs of All Time.